 One of the most noticeable gender-related differences between men and women is the presence of a prominent Adam’s apple; the small bump that sits midway on the throat in men, and is still present, but barely noticeable in women.
 The size of the Adam’s apple can be reduced significantly with a surgical procedure known as a tracheal shave, thyroid cartilage reduction, or Adam’s apple reduction.
-It involves literally reducing or shaving the thyroid cartilage down to decrease the size of the Adam’s apple to make the neck and throat appear more feminine and further the goals of facial gender confirmation.
+It involves literally reducing or shaving the thyroid cartilage down to decrease the size of the Adam’s apple to make the neck and throat appear more feminine and further the goals of facial feminization surgery.

 Dr. Deschamps-Braly is continually innovating with regards to Adam’s apple reduction (and augmentation via natural implant) techniques within the context of facial gender confirmation surgery.
 Typically, the procedure involves an incision in the throat just under the chin.
 The vertical muscles of the throat are then separated to expose the Adam’s apple and the tracheal cartilage is shaved to reduce its size.